tomviner/OpenTimelineIO/docs/tutorials/architecture.md

 OpenTimelineIO includes several adapters for reading and writing from other file formats.
 The `otio.adapters` module has convenience functions that will auto-detect which adapter to use, or you can specify the one you want.

-Adapters can be added to the system (outside of the distribution) via JSON files that can be placed on the `OTIO_PLUGIN_MANIFEST_PATH` environment variable to be made available to OTIO.
+Adapters can be added to the system (outside of the distribution) via JSON files that can be placed on the {term}`OTIO_PLUGIN_MANIFEST_PATH` environment variable to be made available to OTIO.

 Most common usage only cares about:
 - `timeline = otio.adapters.read_from_file(filepath)`